10 Gorilla Trekking Mistakes that will cost you Time – Money and Extra Effort

 Kigali, Rwanda is the unofficial Gorilla Trekking airport for Southwest Uganda.
 A reality that many do not realize and spend the extra time and even money flying into Entebbe and driving to Bwindi Impenetrable Forest or Mgahinga Gorilla Park.

-There are 3 basic Ways that you can obtain a Gorilla Permit in Uganda.
+There are three primary ways that you can obtain a Gorilla Permit in Uganda.
 You can contact the Uganda Wildlife Authority for one either by telephone or via email on their website.
 Sounds simple, the reality for those who have tried to do it in that manner find it difficult and most often turn to a Tour Operator who sells Stand-Alone Permits, here there is a handling fee added of 35 to 50 USD, but one does get the Permit if you are dealing with an ethical Operator.

 The best way is to use a Gorilla Tour Operator that is a member of AUTO – The Association of Ugandan Tour Operators.
 We are a member of that organization which is contracted by the Uganda Wildlife Authority to the main-sales-agent for Gorilla Permits.
 Receiving the most substantial portion of the permits and having ready access to the balance that remains.

 Meaning – The most straightforward way of obtaining a permit is to Book a safari with Gorilla Trekking, and your permits will be part of the total Safari package, and that is just the beginning, there are many other benefits to using a Gorilla Tour Operator such as ourselves.

 There are 4 Gorilla trekking locations, they are in some cases hours apart, and yet the unknowing Gorilla Trekker will book a lodge first before they have a permit in an area such as Buhoma and there Gorilla Trekking Permit is for Rushaga which is 5-hours drive time away from Buhoma.